 Ever since then, modern finance has identified the concept of value investing as being a factor strategy.
 This factor strategy is based on defining the company’s price attractiveness depending on simple key figures such as price-to-earnings and price-to-book multiples and thereby build a diversified portfolio based on a lot of these “cheap stocks”.
 The saying goes: shares with low P/Es are cheap and shares with high P/Es are expensive.
 On the contrary, a “growth” strategy is usually defined by buying popular high P/E stocks with price momentum, again through a diversified portfolio.

 The problem with this definition is that it bypasses what actually does create value for cash-generating assets such as equities, which causes the value investing principle to fall to the ground, and which over the past many years has made value investing a misunderstood concept.
-We think that generally and widely known ratios such as yields, P/Es, P/Bs, or even growth rates have little to do with valuation – except to the extent that they provide clues in estimating the amount and timing of cash flows to and from the company at a specific point in time.
+I think that generally and widely known ratios such as yields, P/Es, P/Bs, or even growth rates have little to do with valuation – except to the extent that they provide clues in estimating the amount and timing of cash flows to and from the company at a specific point in time.

-With that said, we do not believe that these conventional ratios are useless.
+With that said, I do not believe that these conventional ratios are useless.
 They can act as very good boundaries for when one’s prediction about a company’s future is too aggressive, too conservative or too incomparable, but the numbers’ applicability usually stops there.

-That is, the ability to estimate, with a certain probability, the normalized coupons that a company will create over a very long time is far more important than the actual growth, profitability, and volatility experienced by the company today.
+That is, the ability to estimate—with a certain probability—the normalized coupons that a company will create over a very long time is far more important than the actual growth, profitability, and volatility experienced by the company today.
 If the company can invest in growth without slackening a high return on invested capital, one cannot, with key ratios as a snapshot, assess whether the price of the business is too expensive or cheap at the given time.
 The best business is the one that over a long time can use large amounts of marginal capital to generate very high returns.
 The worst business is the one that, over a long time, needs to spend large amounts of marginal capital to generate very low or negative returns.
 The valuation task (and the intelligent investor’s job) is to assess this on a rational basis.

 Thus, the best investment is always the cheapest one based on discounted cash flows, whether the company is growing or not, no matter how volatile the business is, or whether the company is trading at a high or low P/E. Growth and volatility are particularly often the dominant issues in the market and news headlines, where all growth usually is perceived as good growth.
 Unfortunately, many forms of growth do not generate attractive returns and can even destroy the present value of a company.

-Bottom line: all intelligent investing truly is value investing.
+Bottom line: all intelligent investing is value investing.
 Concepts such as income investing, growth investing, momentum investing, and value investing are different sides of the same coin.
 Modern finance would do well by erasing this contrast and instead go back to Ben Graham’s savvy distinction between the intelligent [enterprising] investor and the speculator.

 One of the most difficult lines to draw in finance is the distinction between determinism and randomness (or skill vs luck).
 As investors, we need to always be conscious of the role of luck (and misfortune) which creeps into investing performance all the time.
-As the saying goes, probable things fail to happen and improbable things happen – all the time.
-Investors are right (and wrong) all the time for the wrong reason.
+As the saying goes, probable things fail to happen and improbable things happen all the time.
+Investors are right (and wrong) all the time for the wrong reasons.

 A ubiquitous observation in investing is that higher risk taken should be commensurate with a higher expected return.
 However, many have drawn the fallible conclusion that when things are going up, a higher risk always provides higher returns.
 That is a very fragile proposition since if this was the case the assets would not actually be riskier.